Ammar-Ishfaq/KotlinArchetectureABYTE/README.md

 # ArchetectureKotlinTemplate
-*  _Use this Template and speed up your project building.._

 * KoinDI, MVVM, RETROFIT, KOTLIN, Navigation Archetecture.
 * A Sample template for the kotlin project to be init